 In 1933 Photogelatine Engraving Company, Ltd. moved to 90 Bond Street, a modest sized building, between Shuter and Dundas Streets, which they shared with 4 other tenants, one of whom was Arthur Lane, another postcard publisher.
 Within a year they moved once again to the 8 storey Empire Building at 64 Wellington Street, between Bay and York Streets, and within a block of Union Station.
 They began in room 615 on the sixth floor, but in 1942 exchanged this for room 511 on the fifth floor.
 In 1943, Alex McIntosh, the manager who had opened the branch in 1926, left the Company, and was replaced by the salesman/sales manager, John H. Bain.

-Perhaps in anticipation of the move of the parent company from Ottawa, in 1944 the branch moved into a house leased by John H. Bains at 311 Strathmore Boulevard between Monarch Park and Coxwell Avenues.
-This was on the east side of the city and close to what was then the City Limits.
+Perhaps in anticipation of the move of the parent company from Ottawa, in 1944 the branch moved into a house leased by John H. Bain at 311 Strathmore Boulevard, between Monarch Park and Coxwell Avenues.
+This was on the east side of the city, close to what were then the city limits.
 The final move of the branch in 1945 took them a bit further north to John Bain’s own house at 418 O’Connor Drive in East York.
 Located between Airley Crescent and Four Oaks Gate, in a pleasant residential area, the business was far removed from the city centre.